benw-at-numan/mf-translate/mf_compare_query/README.md

 --order-by SEQUENCE (optional): A comma-separated list of dimensions or entities to order the results by, e.g., --order-by customer_name,-region.
 Use - to specify descending order for a dimension.

+--where WHERE STRING (optional): SQL-like where statement provided in wrapped quotes: --where "condition_statement" - e.g. --where "{{ Dimension('order_id__revenue') }} > 100 and {{ Dimension('customer_id__region') }}  = 'US'".
+Note that a corresponding --looker-filters argument must also be provided to apply like for like filtering when comparing against Looker.

+--looker-filters FILTER STRING (optional): List of Looker filters wrapped in curly braces and quotes:  --looker-filters "{'orders.revenue': '>100', 'customers.region': 'US'}".

---to-looker-dev-branch BRANCH_NAME (optional): Specify a development branch for Looker comparisons.
+--looker-dev-branch BRANCH_NAME (optional): Specify a development branch for Looker comparisons.
 If not provided, the Looker production environment will be used.

 --log-level LEVEL (optional): Set the logging level for the tool.
 Available levels are DEBUG, INFO, WARNING, ERROR, CRITICAL.
 The default is INFO.
  ```